Hosting a Conference at UO

 For more information see the BAO Cashiers page.

-Personal Service Contracts must be drafted in advance of the event for all visiting speakers receiving a speaking fee (honorarium).
-PSC Long forms must be signed and approved by Purchasing and Contracting Services (PCS) prior to the event, short forms must be signed by the contractor no later than the day of the event.
+A Personal Services Contract/PSC or Purchase Order for Services must be drafted in advance of the event for all visiting speakers receiving a speaking fee (honorarium).
+PSC forms must be signed and approved by Purchasing and Contracting Services (PCS) or an authorized L2CA prior to the event, Purchase Order for Services must be signed by the contractor no later than the day of the event.
 For more information please call PCS at 6-2419 or visit the Purchasing and Contracting Services website to access their forms and instructions.

 Merchandise bearing UO logos must be approved by Brand Management (formerly Trademark Management) - a list of current vendors already possessing UO artwork may be obtained to minimize costs.